 The Kentucky Legislature has a Pro-Life Caucus!
 View all its members here.

-- Bills in the 2020 Legislative Session that may affect pro-life issues
+- Bills in the 2020 Legislative Session that could have affected pro-life issues

-- Sadly, the push for Assisted Suicide has come to Kentucky
+- The push for Assisted Suicide came to Kentucky, but the bill died.

 A look back at 2019